JuhoArtturiHemminki/THE-HEMMINKI-INVARIANT/README.md

 ## I. ABSTRACT

 Traditional information theory, primarily governed by the Landauer Limit ($E \ge kT \ln 2$), posits that any discrete state change in a computational system results in the stochastic dissipation of energy as heat.
-This paper introduces the **Unitary Transduction Invariant**, defined by the fundamental equation
+This paper introduces the **Unitary Transduction Invariant**, defined by the fundamental equation:

 $$ \Huge ΔI · Φ = W_rec$$